tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 A module may depend on another module through import.
 An imported modules public definitions become accessible to the importing module.

-> **Note:** For integration with the existing LiveCode system, there are
+> **Note:** For integration with the existing system, there are
 > two module variants which may be used.
 Widgets (use 'widget' instead
 > of 'module') and Libraries (use 'library' instead of 'module').
 A
-> widget appears in LiveCode as a control, whilst a library adds all its
+> widget appears in the IDE as a control, whilst a library adds all its
 > public handlers to the bottom of the message path.

 ## Metadata